Anthropic vs. The Pentagon — When AI Companies' Ethical Judgments Collide with National Security

-In late February 2026, a confrontation between AI company Anthropic and the U.S. Department of Defense (DoD) erupted into public view.
-The origins trace back to November 2024, when Anthropic entered into a tripartite partnership with Palantir and AWS to operate its AI model Claude on the U.S. government's classified networks.
-It was the first instance of a commercial large language model (LLM) running in a U.S. government classified environment.
-By July 2025, a formal two-year prototype contract worth up to $200 million had been signed with the DoD.
+At the end of February 2026, the confrontation between AI company Anthropic and the U.S. Department of Defense suddenly came to the surface.
+The origins trace back to November 2024, when Anthropic entered into a three-way partnership with Palantir and AWS to operate its AI model Claude on the U.S. government's classified networks.
+This was the first instance of a civilian LLM (Large Language Model) operating in the U.S. government's classified environment.
+In July 2025, a formal two-year prototype contract with the Pentagon was signed, with an upper limit of $200 million.

 Background and Context